huntfx/supercache/README.md

 - `cache.misses(func, 1, b=2)`: Number of cache misses specifically for `func(1, b=2)`.

 ## Limitations
-- Probably not very threadsafe
 - Unable to cache if unhashable arguments are used
 - Python will assign the same hash to two classes with the same inheritance if they are both initialised on the same line (fortunately this shouldn't ever happen outside of testing)
-- `classmethods`, `staticmethods` and `properties` can only be cached if the cache decorator goes first
+- `classmethods`, `staticmethods` and `properties` can only be cached if the cache decorator is executed first
+- Probably not very threadsafe